At least 3 dead and thousands displaced as wildfires rage across southern Europe

 Turkey has been battling severe wildfires since late June.
 A total of 18 people have been killed, including 10 rescue volunteers and forestry workers who died in July.

-Authorities across European countries have cited multiple causes for the massive fires, including careless farming practices, improperly maintained power cables and summer lightening storms.
+Authorities across European countries have cited multiple causes for the massive fires, including careless farming practices, improperly maintained power cables and summer lightning storms.

 “Natural disasters know no borders," Ljuban Tmusic, head of Montenegro's civil protection agency said.
 “In Montenegro the resources we have ... are clearly not enough.” —- Semini reported from Tirana, Albania.
 Suman Naishadham in Madrid, Andrew Wilks in Istanbul, Sylvie Corbet in Paris, and Konstantin Testorides in Skopje, North Macedonia contributed.